Cyril-JYANG/PS-Latest/README.md

 outputInterval: Output every nth iteration (default: 100)

-## Program Uesage
-This program is mainly to check the validity of parameter u and v.
-Whether we can get mathematically correct answer from this model would be tested as well.
-### Test Cases
-ModelParameterTypeTest: Check that the types of model parameters (F, k) match the element type of the u and v vectors.

-GridSizeTest: Check that the variables u and v are of the same size.

-ZeroInitialConditionsTest: Check that the simulation produces the correct result when u = 0 and v = 0.

 ## Contributors
 Ruibo Gai, Tianchen Yan, Jiahao Yang, Zijun Zhang
 ## Directory structure